Engaging readers from the First Sentence part 2

 A simple mistake to find and fix is Character Soup.

 Do not introduce your entire cast in the first chapter.
 Remember, we are meeting these characters for the first time.
-The first chapter needs to be reserved for introducing your main character, or, if is dual POV, two.
-But NO MORE.
+The first chapter needs to be reserved for introducing your main character, (or, if is dual POV, two) and the character she is in conflict with during the opening scene, But NO MORE.
 I once read an opening chapter that introduced 9 characters, by name.
 I had no idea who was who, or who was important.
 It was a disaster.

 What to do instead.